Finding Connection and Resilience During the Coronavirus Pandemic

 By Robin Wright

-Across the globe, coronavirus culture is emerging, spontaneously and creatively, to deal with public fear, restrictions on daily life, and the tedious isolation of quarantine.
+Across the globe, a coronavirus culture is emerging, spontaneously and creatively, to deal with public fear, restrictions on daily life, and the tedious isolation of quarantine.
 “This is a bad science-fiction movie that is real,” Agustín Fuentes, an evolutionary anthropologist at the University of Notre Dame, told me, in a late-night discussion this week, about how covid-19 may alter the human journey.
 He envisions a profound evolutionary process to insure the survival of the species as pandemics become more common.
 It’s already visible.

 “What is so important to humanity is connection.
 The kind of quarantines—in New York and Seattle, and what will happen in thousands of other places in the United States—will require people to connect in other ways,” he said.
 “One of the amazing things about the human species—once harmless critters not much more than monkeys running around—is that, over time, we have become very creative.
 We’ve adapted to survive.
 That’s what people will rely on now—coming up with incredibly imaginative ways to find connections even when they’re not in the same physical space together.”
 Read on....